andresmadeddie/Security-Offensive-Defensive-Forensics/WalkThroughs/Target1 WalkThrought .md

 To start, your team needs to confirm that newly created alerts are working.
 Once the alerts are verified to be working, you will monitor live traffic on the wire to detect any abnormalities that aren't reflected in the alerting system.

-You will then report back all your findings to both the SOC manager and the Engineering Manager with appropriate analysis.
+You must report your findings to the SOC manager and the engineering manager with appropriate analysis.

 >##### Note: This is a walkthrough detailing one method to exploit the vulnerable machine.
 Likewise, other techniques have been explored.
 Look at the end of this walkthrough (Grep) or the PowerPoint presentation (LFI) to find different approaches.